a-flyleaf/dragonotes/about/badges.md

 Oh well.
 As of October&nbsp;2024, here we go again...!

-- Ordered chronologically by date earned, which is based on the event's end date.
+- Ordered chronologically by date earned, which is based on the event's end date (typically a Saturday).
 - Images have **not** been reuploaded and may break later.
 - Artist credit in alt text, also visible on hover.
 - If I earned multiple badges, I usually grab the one that gets me the most bragging rights (e.g. between exalting 1 dragon per day or 100 dragons total, I'll clip to the 100).